RipcordSoftware/libhttpserver/README.md

 ## Building
 You will need:
-* GCC 4.8 or higher
+* GCC 4.8 or clang 3.5 or higher
 * GNU Make
 * Boost 1.53 or higher
 * ZLib 1.2.7 or higher
 * Doxygen (for the docs)

-To build the binaries:
+To build the binaries on Linux:
 ```
  $ make
 ```